FAQ: Hiring process

 - Intensive development program with experienced IBMers as mentors

-- Network of relationships with top-performing future/current IBM leaders
+- Network of relationships with top-performing future and current IBM leaders

 - Challenging and dynamic work assignments